Auto dealer insurance built for new and used lots

 - Workers compensation as a condition of operation

 - Mandatory in nearly every state once the dealership has one or more employees.
-Dealership payroll splits across multiple NCCI class codes depending on job function: 8748 for sales staff, 8380 for service technicians, 8391 for non-sales dealership employees, and 8810 for clerical and administrative staff.
+Dealership payroll splits across multiple NCCI class codes depending on job function: 8748 for salespersons, 8391 for service technicians, parts staff, and lot attendants, and 8810 for clerical and administrative staff.
+NCCI 8380 covers standalone repair shops, not dealership service bays.
 Each code carries a different rate.
 The annual premium audit reallocates payroll based on actual duties.

 - State and federal consumer protection laws